Marjatta Raita

 Marjatta Raita (17 February 1944, Pori – 27 September 2007) was a Finnish actress, who was best known for her role as Elisabeth Turhapuro in the Uuno Turhapuro movies directed by Spede Pasanen.

-Raita also appeared in many other films, although she acted mainly in theater.
-She studied in a theater school in 1962–1965.
+Biography

-Born in Pori, Marjatta Raita's parents were Eino and Valli Raita, both actors.
+Born in Pori, Marjatta Raita's parents were the actors Eino and Valli Raita.
+She studied at a theater school from 1962 to 1965.

+Immediately after completing her studies in 1965, Raita joined the Helsinki City Theatre.
+She appeared in numerous roles including as Kyllikki in Tulipunakuka, as Mrs. Vallesmann in Burglary, as Crete in Nummisuutarien and as Mrs. Florence in the comedy Diivat.
+Raita acted mainly in theater and also worked in films.

+Since 1981, in addition to her work on the stage, Raita was a trustee of the Kaupunginteatteri Actors' Association and a member of the board of the Theater Foundation as a negotiating member elected by the actors' association.

+In 1996, she joined the board of the Finnish Actors' Association.
+Also in 1996, Raita received the Association's gold merit badge.

-She was married to Finnish actor Aarno Sulkanen, by whom she had two children.
+She was married to Finnish actor Aarno Sulkanen, with whom she had two children.
 She died in Helsinki in 2007, aged 63, shortly after being diagnosed with cancer.
+After her death, the Helsinki City Theatre held a memorial performance, Bertolt Brecht's play The Beggar's Opera, which was Raita's last role.